-Why I Am Still a UU Pagan – August 2015 UU Principles, symbols, appreciation for the Oversoul.
+Why I am Still a UU Pagan – August 2015 UU Principles, symbols, and appreciation for the Oversoul.

-April’s Fool – April 2016 The fearless fool, the rainbow, humor and the benefit of finding joy in times of trial and strife.
+April’s Fool – April 2016 Consider the fearless fool, the rainbow, humor and the benefit of finding joy in times of trial and strife.

 SEASONAL CELEBRATIONS, IMPLICATIONS